christyguajardo/osTicket-post-installation-setup/README.md

  🏗️ Transfer: Ability to transfer tasks between departments

-Now that you have a better understanding understanding roles and how it works with tasks and permissions.
+Hopefully, this explains roles and how it works with tasks and permissions.
 Let's look at some examples:

 Configure Roles